Discover more from Sleep Well Investments

 That’s why I also track their market share movements vs. key rivals.

-As shown in the table above, green means gaining market share, red means losing, and yellow means stable.
+As shown in the table above, green indicates gaining market share, red indicates losing, and yellow indicates stability.
 Gaining or losing market share speaks volumes about the quality of the moats and barriers to entry.

 Consider this: